thereviews/thereviews.github.io/_posts/2022-04-12-Best-Vlogging-Camera-2022.md

 Passonic lumix dc-zs70k is a small but power full camera which lets you capture best moments of your life with Passonic lumix dc-zs70k you will get the best quality 4k videos and photos capturing every detail of the scene

 Passonic lumix dc-zs70k has outstaning faetures which includes zooming ability which goes up to 30x to a bit closer to anything that interest you.
-It has the ability to detect and maintain movement . it supports selfie photos so you can take 4k selfie photos
+It has the ability to detect and maintain movement and supports selfie photos so you can take 4k selfie photos

 Passonic lumix dc-zs70k has super customizable control ring which gives you ability to manually control the shutter, speed, and zoom and focus of the camera while shooting.

-With Electronic view finder with eye sensor which make you see easier when using it in outdoor on sunny day It supports 180 degree front filip gives you ability to take 4k selfies and 4k video vlogging ability It is easy to take in any where because it fits in your pocket so you don’t need bag to put it in.
+With Electronic view finder with eye sensor which make you see easier when using it in outdoor on sunny day, supports 180 degree front filip gives you ability to take 4k selfies and 4k video vlogging ability, and easy to take in any where because it fits in your pocket so you don’t need bag to put it in.